 The 4 Cornish drinks you need to know about

-Cornwall is home to some of the UK’s most wonderful scenic views, and what better way to experience them then by sitting back and enjoying a delicious drink.
+Cornwall is home to some of the UK’s most wonderful scenic views, and what better way to experience them than by sitting back and enjoying a delicious drink.
 With the coastline nearby, the sea breeze and the rolling hills, Cornwall is the pinnacle for inspiration for these brands.
 We’ve created a list of the drinks you need to try on your next stay at a Cornish holiday park.

 The beautiful seaside town of Penzance is home to the award-winning Polgoon vineyard and orchard where the delicious Polgoon wines, ciders and juices are created.
 After spending years working as fishing merchants, John and Kim Coulson embarked on a new adventure which led to their first wine harvest in 2016.
 It didn’t take long for their wine to be recognised as outstanding, and soon the artisan drink was award-winning.
 Today, Polgoon offer a variety of wines, ciders and juices including their ever-popular Raspberry Aval, a low alcohol raspberry fizz.